alexanderwedlund/isp-keyword-analyzer/README.md

 ## Overview

 ISP Keyword Analyzer is a specialized tool designed to analyze Information Security Policies (ISPs) by extracting and categorizing sentences containing specific keywords.
-This tool was developed by Alexander Wedlund to support master thesis research conducted by Alexander Wedlund and Solan Shekany at Örebro University (2025).
+This tool was developed by Alexander Wedlund to support master thesis research conducted by Shekany & Wedlund (forthcoming, 2025) at Örebro University.
 The project was developed using a combination of manual programming and AI assistance, leveraging Claude Sonnet 3.7 and ChatGPT o3-mini-high to enhance development efficiency and code quality, along with Gemini 2.5 Pro Experimental for generating test ISP documents.
+After the study period was completed, Claude Opus 4 was used to further polish and refine the application.

 ## Features